1tomany/rich-bundle/README.md

 {
 }
 ```

+Finally, I'll generally place other value objects and enums in the `Contract` directory for a module.
+It loosely indicates they will be used in other modules or domains in your application.

 ### Create the command class
 Though the input class is used first, the command class is shared amongst the input and handler classes, so lets start by creating it.
 Each command class must implement the `OneToMany\RichBundle\Contract\CommandInterface` interface.